Here you can get idea what the Publication includes:

 – Recognising and supporting network building with partners locally and on wider levels to find out the synergies which can support self-organisation and mutual aid (self-help) as well as community organisation and development.
 Such process based approach can lead to creation of structures and processes for specialised voluntary work including for work with 'at risk groups' or in crisis situations.

-If you want to order the Publication, please, click here.
+If you want to order the New Directions in Voluntary Action and Community Engagement, please, click here.